pydio/pydio-doc-admin-guide/4_connecting_your_storage/6_sharding_with_template_path.md

 [:image:4_connecting_your_storage/template_path/template_path_new.png]

-A popup will appear and ask you to name your template once you have named it hit **create**.
+A popup will appear asking you to name your template once it is done hit the **create** button.

 [:image:4_connecting_your_storage/template_path/template_path_edit.png]